 I have heard of this famous cookie from many food blogging friends.
 Also, I sampled an at home version of the bakery’s chocolate cookie with peanut butter chips at a wedding shower.
 I loved that version so I finally got around to making the traditional version myself.

 Now, these cookies are BIG cookies.
 Each cookie is made using 6 oz of cookie dough.
-Once cooked, The cookies are about 4 inches in diameter and 2 inches high.
-One cookie is more than enough for one cookie.
+Once cooked, the cookies are about 4 inches in diameter and 2 inches high.
+One cookie is more than enough for one person.

 The cookie recipe only makes 8 cookies total.
 These are great to give as gift.
 I have heard they sell cookies for $4 each.
 On their website, you can get a 4 pack for $27.
 Now, if you want to make I smaller version, I have included instructions for that too.

 The texture of these cookies

 The texture of this cookie is like a cross between a recuplar cookie and a more cake-like cookie.
 The cookie develops a lightly crispy crust on the outside with a nice golden brown color.
 This inside is thick and gooey on the inside.
 It’s almost like they are on the verge of being under baked.

 You don’t want to eat these cookies right out of the oven.
 They do need some time for the dough to cool, but not to the point the chocolate chips are no longer melty.

 There has been talk among food blog sites to refrigerate the dough.
 I did not have an issue with using it straight after making it.
 However, if you find the cookie is spreading to much when you cook the first pan, shoape the dough.
 Then, give it 30 minutes in the refrigerator before baking.

 - 1 cup cold butter cut into tablespoons

 - 1 1/2 to 1 3/4 cup all purpose flour